-- 1. Discuss the information in the Historical Background. - 2.
-Read the entire text of "Paul Revere's Ride" aloud to the students.
-(There are also dramatic readings available online.) - 3.
-Hand out Summary Organizer #1: "Paul Revere's Ride."
+- 5. Hand out Summary Organizer 1 with excerpts from "Paul Revere's Ride."
 "Share read" the excerpts from the poem with the students.
 This is done by having the students follow along silently while you begin reading aloud, modeling prosody, inflection, and punctuation.
 Then ask the class to join in with the reading after a verse or two.
 Continue to read along with the students, still serving as the model.
-This technique will support struggling readers as well as English language learners (ELL). - 4.
+This technique will support struggling readers as well as English language learners (ELL). - 6.
 Students will look at several verses from the poem and determine which words or phrases are the most important.
-For this lesson, because they will need to assess the usefulness of the poem as a source of information, they will be looking for concrete historical terms, like red-coats or place names such as Medford, rather than the words the poet used to create mood, like spectral or borne on the night-wind.
-They will copy the selected words and phrases into the box on the right side of the table.
-After they have determined what is most important, they will summarize the text in their own words.
+For this lesson, because they will need to assess the usefulness of the poem as a source of information, they will be looking for concrete historical terms, like "red-coats" or place names such as "Medford," rather than the words the poet used to create mood, like "spectral" or "borne on the night-wind."
+Model the response to the first section of the organizer with the class.
+You can demonstrate strategies such as selecting historical facts versus purely descriptive language. - 7.
+They will copy the selected words and phrases in the right column.
+After they have determined what is most important, they will summarize the text in their own words. - 8.

-- 5. Model the response to the first section of the organizer with the class.
-You can demonstrate strategies such as selecting historical facts versus purely descriptive language. - 6.
 Students can brainstorm as partners or in small groups but must fill in their own organizer to complete the assignment.
-Remember to emphasize that they are to first select the author's words to determine what is important in the text and then summarize the meaning of the passage in their own words. - 7.
+Remember to emphasize that they are to first select the author's words to determine what is important in the text and then summarize the meaning of the verses in their own words. - 9.
 Class discussion: Have groups or individual students share their summaries and compare them with other groups' summaries.
+You should also ask students what questions they have about Revere's ride that might not be answered in the poem, and if there are any places where the poem's story seems unlikely.
+How could they discover the answers to their questions?